NLESC-JCER/cpp2wasm/README.md

 ### Single page application

-In the [Web application](#web_application) chapter a whole new page was rendered by the server even for a small change.
-With the advent of more powerful JavaScript engines in browsers and JavaScript methods to fetch JSON documents from a web service, it is possible to render the page with JavaScript and fetch a small change from the web service and re-render a small part of the page with JavaScript.
-The application running in the browser is called a [single page application](https://en.wikipedia.org/wiki/Single-page_application) or SPA.
+In the [Web application](#web_application) chapter, a whole new page was rendered by the server even for a small change.
+With the advent of more powerful JavaScript engines in browsers and JavaScript methods to fetch JSON documents from a web service, it is possible to prevent that.
+[Single Page Applications](https://en.wikipedia.org/wiki/Single-page_application)(SPA) can render the page and fetch a small change from the web service and re-render a small part of the page with JavaScript.

 To make writing a SPA easier, a number of frameworks have been developed.
 The most popular frontend web frameworks at the moment (July 2019) are: